-We often hear of artists who’ve painted grand paintings of churches, rivers or other natural scenery.
+We often hear of artists who’ve painted grand paintings of churches, rivers, or other natural scenery.
 We’ve also heard of painters who’ve done very realistic portraits.
-But do you know of anyone who’d paint something you use everyday – something really common and mundane – like a banana?
+But do you know of anyone who’d paint something you use every day – something really common and mundane – like a banana?
 Well, Andy Warhol was one such person!

-Andy Warhol was an American artist who literally found art in the small joys of daily life.
-He was American to the core, and most of his art include images of classic Americanism, like Hollywood.
 His work is said to have been instrumental in kick-starting the age of ‘Pop Art’; so much so that he is referred to as the ‘Pope of Pop’!
-He has worked on a variety of mediums, including print-making, photography, silk screening and more.
-Besides, his work penetrated all artistic arenas – music, films, sculptures and even books.
-Along with all this, he was a successful entrepreneur and had no qualms about making his art a business.
+He has worked in a variety of mediums, including print-making, photography, silk screening, and more.

 Warhol had a very unique style and every piece of work carries that distinct ‘Warhol mark’.
 It’s just an indication of his colorful personality and how much he enjoyed his work.
 Since August is his birth month, we’ve decided to celebrate this quirky artist with some Warhol Projects for kids to try.
 This is going to be a fun ride!